These are the terms and conditions of service for Shel Banks IBCLC Infant Feeding Specialist consultations.

 My commitment to my NHS role and my roles with the other organisations I work with:

 I have a half time project management / infant feeding support role in the NHS and paid and unpaid roles with other research, teaching, training, advocacy and support organisations, including charity trusteeship, as well as being a doctoral candidate.

 Additionally, as an IBCLC I have certain legal and moral responsibilities in terms of continuous professional development and documentation, which takes time.

 My private practice working with families is slotted around all of this and so I have found it necessary to impose certain boundaries for the protection of all.

 My priorities in any given day / week / month are to my own family first, then my contractual and legal responsibilities, followed by the most time-sensitive work which its outstanding in my to-do list – usually this is families with unsettled and uncomfortable babies who are struggling, and then meeting agreed timescales for organisations I work with.

-In time I intend to devote more time to research into supporting the families of unsettled babies, and so my current work with families one to one supports this, but I also need to take time out from time to time to read and keep up to date.
+Now that I have begun my PhD I intend to devote more time to research into supporting the families of unsettled babies, and so my current work with families one to one supports this, but I also need to take time out from time to time to read and keep up to date.

 Additional note: I was quite unwell in early 2020 with COVID-19 and I have been left with some longer term effects, and so I have also realised that I need to prioritise my own wellbeing; I am now endeavouring to take at least one day off every week, and to create some down time every day.
 Please respect this when awaiting a response from me.